 Amchitka Island is located in the western Aleutian Islands of Alaska.
 From 1965 to 1971 it was used as an underground test site for nuclear weapons that were too large for the Nevada test site.
 Since the test program was concluded, there have been concerns about the possible transportation of radionuclides into the marine environment.
-Hydrogeological modeling has partially constrained the possible transit times and quantities of radiation that could be released into the marine environment.
+Hydrogeological modeling has constrained the possible transit times and quantities of radiation that could be released into the marine environment.
 However, there are few constraints on subsurface conditions beneath the island.
-Specifically, the depth at which a transition from fresh to salt water occurred is not well known, and this is a key parameter in determining transit times.
+Prior to the 2004 survey, the depth at which a transition from fresh to salt water occurred was not well known, and this is a key parameter in determining transit times.